The-OpenROAD-Project/OpenLane/README.md

             - sky130_fd_sc_hdll

 - Setup the configurations and tech files:
-    - To perform physical verification you need to use the magic tool.
-Therefore, you need to setup the pdk using [open-pdks](https://github.com/efabless/open_pdks).
-Clone the repository inside the pdks directory alongside the skywater-pdk:
+    - Physical verification is performed using magic and netgen.
+Therefore, you need to setup the pdk using [open-pdks](https://github.com/efabless/open_pdks), which creates the required structure, cell views, and magic/netgen setup files.
+Clone the repository inside the `pdks` directory alongside the `skywater-pdk`:
     ```bash
         cd pdks
         git clone https://github.com/efabless/open_pdks.git